varioustoxins/NEF-Pipelines/README.md

 > tailin1.nef
 ```

-will create avalid NEF header and the tailin1 sequence and import shifts and peaks for talin1 before writing a new NEF
+will create a valid NEF header followed by the tailin1 sequence as a molecular system and then import shifts and peaks
-file tailin1.nef
+for talin1 before writing a new NEF file `tailin1.nef`

 The commands provided by NEF-Pipelines are hierarchical in nature.
 All commands are call by the NEF command but there
 are sub commands so for example to import a sequence froma pdb file tou would type  `nef psb import sequence` followed